bisqet/blancExtension/README.md

 #### tips:
 https://developer.chrome.com/extensions/webRequest
 ## Updates
 Ye, this extension needs to increase count of situations with images which it can handle.
-I know, just it not in my interests to continue work on it because it was part of freelance job.
+I know, just it not in my interests to continue work on it.
 You can write me or in the [issues](https://github.com/bisqet/blancExtension/issues) to get feedback or to have [talk](https://github.com/bisqet) about your case in which you need this extension